 It provides a platform for partners to work together on the area’s most significant priorities.

 Atlantic Gateway has strong and dynamic relationships with the area’s three Local Enterprise Partnerships (LEPs) and is unique in this sense.

 We have been the first to develop a cross-LEP Board with a focus on a small number of common priorities.

 With a focus on Infrastructure and the two high growth sectors of Science and Innovation and Logistics, the Atlantic Gateway Partnership has achieved consensus on several priorities and specific projects which will create jobs throughout the area and drive growth.

 Atlantic Gateway provides a unified voice on critical issues and opportunities, and has working and meaningful relationships with key organisations including Transport for the North, the Northern Powerhouse and other business groups.
 Collaboration will continue to be of critical importance to the long-term success of the Atlantic Gateway area and the election of City Region Mayors is an important step forward in terms of both devolution and collaboration.

 The growth potential of the area can be accelerated by investment in infrastructure, especially transport.
 Transport investment across the North will ensure that the Atlantic Gateway area continues to compete with other global competitors and strengthen its overseas trade and investment relationships.
-This is particularly important in light of the UK’s decision to leave the UK, whatever the outcome of negotiations.
+This is particularly important in light of the UK’s decision to leave the EU, whatever the outcome of negotiations.